-Global fits to present neutrino oscillation data prefer charge-parity (CP) violation in the leptonic sector at the $2\div 2.5\sigma$ level, cf. [208, 209].
-The CP violation in the leptonic sector may be related [350] to the observed baryon asymmetry of the universe (BAU), i.e., the tiny excess $\eta_B \sim 10^{-10}$ [128] of matter over antimatter in the early universe over that formed the origin of the baryonic matter in the universe after mutual annihilation of all other particles and antiparticles, cf. e.g. [351].
+Leptogenesis refers to the idea that a matter-antimatter asymmetry is initially generated in the lepton sector [363] and then transferred into a baryon asymmetry via sphaleron processes [364].
+Leptogenesis provides an explanation for the observed baryon asymmetry of the universe (BAU), i.e., the tiny excess $\eta_B \sim 10^{-10}$ [129] of matter over antimatter in the early universe over that formed the origin of the baryonic matter in the universe after mutual annihilation of all other particles and antiparticles, cf. e.g. [365].
+Thus leptogenesis connects one of the deepest mysteries in cosmology to the properties of neutrinos.